• Home

 How to be 9 times more effective as a leader

-If you were to run a tag cloud on the mostly frequently used word in this blog (and in my book, Predictable Success), I’m fairly sure the largest entry would be the word ‘decision’.
+If you were to run a tag cloud on the mostly frequently used word in this blog (and in my books), I’m fairly sure the largest entry would be the word 'decision'.

-The things I write about – management, leadership and business growth – are all about decision-making: people, pricing, processes; hiring, firing, sourcing; selling, buying, negotiating; ethics, honor, respect – they’re all the sum of a series of short-, medium- and long-term decisions, whatever way you look at it.
+Everything I write about – organizational and leadership growth, in essence – comes down, in the end, to high-quality decision-making.
+Whether it's about people, pricing, processes; hiring, firing, sourcing; selling, buying, negotiating; ethics, honor, respect – they’re all the sum of a series of short-, medium- and long-term decisions, whatever way you look at it.

-So the equation is straightforward: make the right decision more often than you make the wrong one – you win.
+So the equation is straightforward: make the right decision more often than you make the wrong one and you win.
 Make the wrong decision more often than you make the right one, you lose, simple as that.
-(Of course, I’m including competency in execution as a part of effective decision-making.)

 Well, up to a point – that point being complexity.
 There comes a stage in the growth of any organization when your ability as a leader to make effective decisions becomes overwhelmed by the sheer volume of decisions to be made.